s-tao/reminder/README.md

 $ python3 server.py
 $ npm start
 ```
-View todo-list on localhost:3000 on your browser
+View to-do list on localhost:3000 on your browser

 ## <a name=features></a> To-do List Features
 **Login/Register** <br>